swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 /// Provides information about a single file in a FileList. protocol FileInfo {
-    var path: Path { get }
+    /// The absolute path in the local file system. var path: Path { get }

-    var type: FileType { get }
+    /// The role of the file in SwiftPM. var type: FileType { get }
 }